robertthegreat43/robertthegreat43.github.io/README.md

 Class: Silver elf
 Name: Ras
 Attacks: Conjure, Teleport,  Pian Of Death(non-lethal), Melting Flesh(non-lethal) Arcane Archer, Master Battle Axeman
 Story: The Silver Queen Came to the Dark to Show the chosen there was no need to be afraid of the Light, She then gave the chosen her blessing and told them to find a  place among the 5 races for them.
-After 5000 year war the Silver elf’s  are tolerated amongst the 5 races, Silver elf’s are know by their dark blue dread locks, Which are blessed by the silver Queen.
-Ras’s family fought and died in the war, left orphan a family of fair skinned elf’s took him as their adopted son, He could not accept life with the people who had fought against his own, He sought life else where.(The Story Of Ras can be found in the Crystal Palace).
+After a 5000 year war the Silver elf’s  are tolerated amongst the 5 races, Silver elf’s are know by their dark blue dread locks, Which are blessed by the silver Queen.
+Ras’s family fought and died in the war, left an orphan a family of fair skinned elf’s took him as their adopted son, He could not accept life with the people who had fought against his own, He sought life else where.(The Story Of Ras can be found in the Crystal Palace).
 </p>

 <p>